dunglas/vulcain/spec/vulcain.md

 The `Fields` HTTP header allows the client to ask the server to return only the specified fields of the requested resource, and of the preloaded related resources.

+The `Fields` HTTP header is a List Structured Header accepting the exact same values than the `Preload` HTTP header defined in (#preload).

 The `Fields` HTTP header `MUST` contain a selector (see #Selector).
 The server `SHOULD` return only the fields matching this selector.

-Multiple `Fields` HTTP headers can be passed.
-All fields matching at least one of these headers `MUST` be returned.
+All matched fields `MUST` be returned if they exist.
 Other fields of the resource `MAY` be omitted.

+## Fields Example

 Considering the following resources: